-Asian shares mostly higher before central banks’ decisions
+World shares mixed ahead of central bank decisions

-TOKYO (AP) — Asian shares were mostly higher Monday as investors awaited central bank decisions and earnings reports due out in coming weeks.
+TOKYO (AP) — Stock markets were trading in narrow ranges Monday as investors awaited central bank decisions and earnings reports due out in coming weeks.
 U.S. stock markets will be closed in observance of the Martin Luther King Jr. holiday.

 China’s central bank left its one-year loan prime rate unchanged at 4.15%, holding off on easing credit further as it uses other methods to pump up liquidity in the markets ahead of the Lunar New Year.